Evert-R/milestone-one/README.md

 ### Known issues
 - Fixed background image not showing on google chrome mobile (Android)
     - Fixed backgrounds are disabled for this browser.
 I fixed this by putting a second background image on top of the fixed one, wich will scroll away as you proceed.
-It kinda takes away the effect, but at otherwise you'll have a blank screen on chrome mobile, wich is a very common browser.
-In the future I will fix this so the extra background will only be visible on chrome mobile.
-That's out of the scope for this project as it will require php or javascript.
+It kinda takes away the original effect, but otherwise chrome mobile would show a blank front page.
+As this is a very common browser this is unacceptable.
+In the future I will fix this so the extra background will only be visible on chrome mobile, but for now it's out of the scope for this project as it will require php or javascript.

 ### Fixed issues
 - Overlay navigation not working on medium width